liaowow/chill-lounge-frontend/README.md

 ## Dev Tools
 - Front End:
   - `React Calendar` - serves as the interface for this app's wellness report calendar
-  - `CocktailDB` - serves as source for this app's external cocktail images API
+  - `CocktailDB API` - serves as source for this app's external cocktail images API
-  - `Advice Slip` - serves as source for this app's external message API
+  - `Advice Slip API` - serves as source for this app's external message API

 - Back End:
   - `Ruby on Rails` - hosts the database server